 My work in the public sphere seeks to create inclusion in the practice and purpose of art and art making.
 Specializing in coordinating community participation projects, I am a founding member of ART25, a project that seeks to expand public engagement in the arts.
 I truly believe art-making is a unique experience that shapes us as individuals and societies.

 Projects like ART25 liberate art and the artistic experience from its "proper" home in museums into everyday life.
 I see the value of art more in the process, of working out resistance and conflict rather than attaining perfection.
-In the words of my philosophical hero John Dewey “Mere perfection in execution, judged in its own terms in isolation, can probably be attained better by a machine than by human art.”
+In the words of my philosophical hero, John Dewey, “Mere perfection in execution, judged in its own terms in isolation, can probably be attained better by a machine than by human art.”
 Do we really aspire to be more machine or more human? . . . . .Got Art?

 View JoAnn's work or meet her at a reception at these ART25 locations:

-Clare's Corner Copia - Chapel St
+Claire's Corner Copia - Chapel St.

 April - June 2018 (Reception May 1st @8PM)

 JoAnn Moran is a muralist living in New Haven and sometimes on her sailboat.
 She produces murals by commission or leading participatory projects for schools and communities.
-She has worked with over 60, 000 people of all ages and abilities in towns and cities in the US and abroad to support positive social change.
+She has worked with over 60,000 people of all ages and abilities in towns and cities in the U.S. and abroad to support positive social change.

-Artist Services: Commercial Interior Design | Mural Design and Production | Awesome Power-Point Presentations | Lecture Assemblies | Great Protest Signs
+Artist Services: Commercial Interior Design | Mural Design and Production | Awesome PowerPoint Presentations | Lecture Assemblies | Great Protest Signs